moliver28/research-handbook/content/job-families/sales/professional-services-engineer.md

 ### Requirements

-- Demonstrated progressive experience managing, leading and/or delivering professional services or customer success
-- Demonstrated progressive experience with a subscription-based business model, delivering on-premises and SaaS solutions
 - Experience managing technical, cross-functional professional services teams (e.g., consulting, implementation, trainers, project managers) and delivery partners
 - Experienced in and with advanced insight to the GitLab platform
 - Experienced in giving and receiving positive and constructive feedback